-Managing for beneficial raptors

-Breanna Martinico Human-Wildlife Interactions Advisor bmartinico@ucanr.edu

-February 13, 2024

-UNIVERSITY OF CALIFORNIA Agriculture and Natural Resources UC Cooperative Extension Attracting raptors to nest and hunt on farms can boost boost biological control of rodent pests.
+Birds and biological control of pests Breanna Martinico Human-Wildlife Interactions Advisor bmartinico@ucanr.edu May 28, 2024 Attracting raptors to nest and hunt on farms can boost boost biological control of rodent pests.

-Photos: Ryan Bourbour, Sara Kross, Jessica Schlarbaum
+Photos: Ryan Bourbour

 Attracting raptors is a longterm ecological strategy that is one part of an Integrated Pest Management program.